susanBuck/notes/07_Command_Line/04_Primer.md

 The output from the `man` command will often span multiple screens.
 Use the `Enter` key to page through the output, or hit `ctrl` + `z` to exit.

-__Windows/Cmder users__: Unfortunately `man` does not work in Cmder, but you can learn more about any command by typing it in at [ExplainShell](http://explainshell.com/).
+__Windows/Cmder users__: Unfortunately `man` does not work in Cmder, but you can learn more about common commands by typing them it in at [ExplainShell](http://explainshell.com/).

 ## Cleaning up